 - Connect your school and students to STEM-related businesses and industries in your community, and engage these companies with your school.

-- Better prepare your students for viable STEM careers in a rapidly changing world.
+- Better prepare students for viable STEM careers in a rapidly changing world.

-- Empower you with the knowledge and resources needed to design and deliver dynamic curriculum units that are relevant to the STEM careers and businesses in your community.
+- Be empowered with the knowledge and resources needed to design and deliver dynamic curriculum units that are relevant to the STEM careers and businesses in your community.